calummoore/blog-product/content/products/ralley/index.md

 ![Relay Screenshot](./relay-screenshot.png "Relay Screenshot")

-Relay is a modern managed queue (queue as a service), which requires no setup as it works over HTTPS!
-Relay works like any other queue, but instead of pushing jobs, you push requests.
+Ralley is a modern managed queue (queue as a service), which requires no setup as it works over HTTPS!
+Ralley works like any other queue, but instead of pushing jobs, you push requests.

-Simply prefix a request with `relay.to/` and we'll queue and forward the request with the exact same body/headers/parameters.
+Simply prefix a request with `ralley.to/` and we'll queue and forward the request with the exact same body/headers/parameters.

 No additional configuration for your endpoint, requests can be sent directly as normal (sync) or via the ralley queue (async).

-You can use Relay to:
+You can use Ralley to:

  * **retry** requests that error automatically or manually